jmnuf/kinoko/README.md

 > Not sure how obvious it is to some but it is required to have rust installed with `rustc` included in your path.

 ## kinoko.🍄
 The `kinoko.🍄` file is the basis on how the mini-project is compiled in a very naive sense.
-All it keeps track of as of now is the target name and the entry file.
-If the file doesn't exist it will be created by attempting to find where a `fn main()` might exist in the current directory or the `src` subdirectory if it exists to figure out where's the entry file and proceeds to use the current directory's name as the output file name.
+All it keeps track of as of now is the target name and the entry file. ~~If the file doesn't exist it will be created by attempting to find where a `fn main()` might exist in the current directory or the `src` subdirectory if it exists to figure out where's the entry file and proceeds to use the current directory's name as the output file name.~~
+> NOTE:
+> Before the kinoko program would auto-generate the kinoko file if not found by searching for an entry point.
+This functionality is momentarily removed and will be brought back in the future as a separate command probably.
 The file holds the following structure:
 ```
 root: src/main.rs